The new kid on the block

 You can use Clubhouse as a place to be mentored and to learn from others – being surrounded by awesome speakers is truly inspiring.
 It’s also an amazing place to pick up clients that are looking for support.
 Every single person on Clubhouse is seeking valuable connections, so it helps if you private message them on other forms of social media afterwards to build that relationship and make those next steps.

 If you go into Clubhouse now and you look into the search, you can literally type in your specialised field, and start seeing others popping up in rooms from that field.

 If you have a community on Slack, Facebook, Email or Instagram, then you are already familiar with communities and creating a Mastermind Group specifically with a niche industry, you can bring those people in by inviting them to Clubhouse.
 You can find out easily who is a member by leafing through your Address Book, LinkedIn Groups or even Facebook Groups.

 Many Clubhouse Clubs are maturing now, and we’re starting to see a lot more specialised communities.
-When I first became a member, I saw a lot of generalised communities but now I’m starting to see opticians, dentists, doctors, even nurses, alongside engineering and investment communities.
+When I first became a member, I saw a lot of generalised communities but now I’m starting to see opticians, dentists, doctors, and even nurses, alongside engineering and investment communities.
 If you start pinpointing down to your industry, you may start to cultivate huge, varied relationships from all over the world.

 Top tip: Be careful of Following Jail – there are daily limits, and you can only follow 25,000 people max!

-Make sure you continue to level-up your profile, and take advantage of its full potential:
+Make sure you continue to level up your profile and take advantage of its full potential: